RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	elasticity	refers	to	the	ability	of	a	cloud	or application	environment	to	change	resources	as	demand	changes.
 An application	or	service	must	be	designed	in	such	a	way	to	allow	for easy	expansion	of	resources,	and	implemented	in	such	a	way	that programmatic	means	can	be	used	to	do	so.

-### Question # 7 - Which	of	the	following	threat	types	is	mostly	likely	to	occur	as	a	result	ofan	organization	moving	from	a	traditional	data	center	to	a	cloud environment?
+### [important] Question # 7 - Which	of	the	following	threat	types	is	mostly	likely	to	occur	as	a	result	ofan	organization	moving	from	a	traditional	data	center	to	a	cloud environment?
 A.	Insufficient	due	diligence
 B.	Data	breach
 C.	Insecure	APIs